FauziAkram/geminina/README.md

     *   Responsive time checks within the search to adhere to time limits.
 *   **Move Ordering:** Implements simple move ordering (captures first) at the root of the search and within the main search to improve alpha-beta pruning efficiency.
 *   **Single File Implementation:** All code is contained within `main.cpp` for simplicity.
+*   **Usage**
+    *   Geminina is a UCI engine, which means it's designed to be used with a UCI-compatible chess graphical user interface (GUI).
+    *   Compile the engine as described above.
+    *   Open your preferred chess GUI (e.g., Arena, CuteChess, Tarrasch GUI, BanksiaGUI).
+    *   Add Geminina as a new UCI engine in the GUI.
+You will usually need to browse to the location of the compiled executable.
+    *   Once configured, you can play against the engine or have it analyze positions through the GUI.

 ## Compilation